Yucaipa, CA Air Conditioning Tips by Russell’s Heating & Air Conditioning

 Choosing your air conditioner:

 If you’re like most people you want the best but you don’t want to drain your bank account.
 It’s a good idea to do some simple measurements and make sure you are not oversizing your system.
 Larger is not always better.
-This can cause the system to short cycle and result in uneven cooling and that could cause wasted engery.
+This can cause the system to short cycle and result in uneven cooling and that could cause wasted energy.

 To make sure your air conditioner is not too big or small, measuring the actual cooling space of your home is essential.
 A good rule of thumb is taking your square footage and divide that by 450.
 That number will represent the tonnage you would need.
 However, having a professional come out to measure and to look at other variables also helps with the proper sizing of the system.

 One of the biggest fears most homeowners have when installing an air conditioning system is the sudden spike in electricity use and the bill from the utility company that follows.
-However, with the higher efficient equipment that most manufacturers have now, controlling your energy bills can be within reach.
+However, with the higher efficiency equipment that most manufacturers have now, controlling your energy bills can be within reach.

 But to help with those increased costs of utilities there are a few things you can do to help offset that cost.
 Raising your thermostat up a few degrees can help.
 We recommend keeping our thermostat set at 78 degrees which should be comfortable.
 Remember, for every degree below 78 degrees will increase your energy use by 8%.